-Biology is a truly fascinating subject which offers some mind-blowing content to learn and explore.
-What’s more, it can provide you with the skills to progress into a variety of equally interesting professions.
+Biology is a truly fascinating subject that offers some mind-blowing content to learn and explore.
+What's more, it can provide you with the skills to progress into a variety of equally interesting professions.

 Referred to as the 'science of life', Biology is a science that explores all living things, including humans, animals and plants.

 Following this pivotal two-year programme, you can enrol on a Biology course at college as part of your A-Level studies (or International Baccalaureate, if that is the course you decide to embark on), followed by the completion of a scientific degree.
 You don't have to end there, of course, as you can continue to refine your skillset with further education courses.

 When Might You Need To Consider Extra Tuition?

 Whether or not you struggle to keep up with the complex principles contained within Biology topics, a tutor can help you to significantly improve your understanding of the concepts and thus get you a much higher grade than you otherwise would have achieved.